microsoft/fastseq/README.md

       --lenpen 2.0
 ```

-To get fairseq speed number, replace `fastseq-generate-for-fairseqs` by `fairseq-generate`.
+To get the baseline fairseq's speed number, replace `fastseq-generate-for-fairseq` by `fairseq-generate`.

 ## BART from Transformers